AMTD International gets new CEO, chairman, vice-chairman

 This is in addition to Mr Fung's current position of group vice-president of the company's parent, Hong Kong-based AMTD Group.

-Meanwhile, Mr Choi, who was also AMTD International's chairman, and the vice-chairman Andrew Chiu will step down from the company's board.
+Meanwhile, Mr Choi, who was also AMTD International's chairman, and the vice-chairman Andrew Chiu will step down from the firm's board.

-Both men had led the company's listings on the New York Stock Exchange in August 2019 and on the Singapore Exchange (SGX) in April 2020.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg